micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_rtos/index.md

 Further information about micro-ROS build system can be found [here](https://github.com/micro-ROS/micro-ros-build/tree/dashing/micro_ros_setup)

-## Creating a new firmware workspace
+## Step 1: Creating a new firmware workspace

 In order to accomplish the first step, a new firmware workspace can be created using the following command.
 The created workspace is platform and RTOS specific.